 Wednesday 22 July: Villas of Lake Como

 This morning we explore Lake Como as it was meant to be viewed, with a private boat tour.
 Our first stop is beautiful Villa Carlotta, which occupies a superb position on the lake and contains a wonderful museum with masterpieces by Antonio Canova, Adamo Tadolini and Francesco Hayez.
 We continue along the lake, passing exquisite properties owned by some of the most prominent Italian families, until we reach the 16th century Villa D’Este.
 Here we enjoy a relaxed alfresco lunch overlooking the gardens and the lake.
-This evening we attend our first concert as part of the Bellagio and Lake Como Festival.
-The program for this festival generally comprises vocal and instrumental recitals or chamber and choir concerts.
+This evening we enjoy a private recital of Italian Baroque music.
 Overnight Bellagio (B, L)

 Thursday 23 July: The artists’ lake